GuyCalloway/CV/README.md

 </br><a href='https://www.codewars.com/users/GuyCalloway' align="center" ><img src='https://www.codewars.com/users/GuyCalloway/badges/large' width='300'></a></br>

 #### Communication
-- Maintaining good feedback on a project during 2/3 day sprints, making sure each team member was working on an area of the product that played to their strengths or was in area where they had highlighted to improve in.
+- When working in sales and networking for Banzhu I learnt how to negotiate effectively by valuing empathy and understanding the context of the discussion and the people involved
-- Having clear manageable goals, morning check-ins and a group trello board allowed for splitting tickets and tracking progress.
-The importance of these was highlighted when working in a range of team environments during Maker's projects.
+- During projects at Makers Academy Hhving clear manageable goals, morning check-ins and a group trello board allowed for splitting tickets and tracking progress.
+The importance of these was highlighted when working in a range of different team environments.
 Creating a git wiki was also extremely useful in making sure the whole team had a solid understanding of the code base [**(syne: git wiki)**](https://github.com/krisswiltshire30/syne).
 #### Collaboration
 - Collaborating with small like minded businesses when creating Banzhu helped to develop a deeper understanding of customer values and build a strong and engaged network.
 - Learning from fellow researchers and finding time to catch senior researchers during my masters research project meant I learnt the important skill of balancing busy schedules and making sure to time-box and prioritise issues.